Meloneras, Canary Islands: Live Weather

-Weather Overview for Meloneras
+Weather in Meloneras

 Meloneras is a fairly new resort compared to the rest of the holiday resorts in Gran Canaria, but that doesn't mean it's any less picturesque.
-Catering to any one of the island's 2.2 million tourists a year, Meloneras, situated on the south of Gran Canaria, is fast becoming one of the main tourist resorts in the whole island.
-Holiday-makers going to Meloneras can expect an uninterrupted summer or, if they prefer a winter trip, can still look forward to sunny days, cool temperatures and plenty of quiet beaches for those couple’s getaways.
+Catering to any one of the island's 2.2 million tourists a year, Meloneras is fast becoming one of the main tourist resorts in the whole island.
+Situated on the south coast of Gran Canaria, close to the resorts of Maspalomas and Playa del Inglés, the resort is chic and sophisticated with an air of luxury about it.

 Golf course in Meloneras, Canary Islands.

 Winter is definitely rainy season in Meloneras but for those holiday makers who would like to see Gran Canaria's sand dunes and grassy ravines, the rain will add that picturesque quality to their day.
-Throughout the winter, rain can tally up anything from 17-22mm.
-It’s not worth bringing an umbrella over.
+Throughout the winter, rain can tally up anything from 17mm and 22mm on average with between 6 and 9 wet days a month.
+This is still relatively low though, so it's not worth bringing an umbrella.
 Speaking of umbrellas the wind speed drops to around 10 mph, but has been known to extreme at 41 mph.
 It's still no Mary Poppins act, but can make the resort a little chilly, in spite of the temperature.
-If you take a long-sleeved t-shirt you should be fine.
+If you take a long-sleeved T-shirt you should be fine.